kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 When designing the `InPlace` update strategy, we update the PVC like how we re-create the Pod. i.e. we update the PVC whenever we would re-create the Pod;
-we wait for the PVC to be compatible whenever we would wait for the Pod to be ready.
+we wait for the PVC to be compatible whenever we would wait for the Pod to be available.

 The StatefulSet controller should also keeps the current and updated revision of the `volumeClaimTemplates`, so that a StatefulSet can still re-create Pods and PVCs that are yet-to-be-updated.